ethereum-optimism/optimism/README.md

 ├── <a href="./indexer">indexer</a>: indexes and syncs transactions ├── <a href="./infra/op-replica">infra/op-replica</a>: Deployment examples and resources for running an Optimism replica ├── <a href="./l2geth">l2geth</a>: Optimism client software, a fork of <a href="https://github.com/ethereum/go-ethereum/tree/v1.9.10">geth v1.9.10</a>
-├── <a href="./l2geth-exporter">l2geth-exporter</a>: A prometheus exporter to collect/serve metrics from an L2 geth node ├── <a href="./op-exporter">op-exporter</a>: A prometheus exporter to collect/serve metrics from an Optimism node ├── <a href="./proxyd">proxyd</a>: Configurable RPC request router and proxy ├── <a href="./technical-documents">technical-documents</a>: audits and post-mortem documents
+├── <a href="./op-exporter">op-exporter</a>: A prometheus exporter to collect/serve metrics from an Optimism node ├── <a href="./proxyd">proxyd</a>: Configurable RPC request router and proxy ├── <a href="./technical-documents">technical-documents</a>: audits and post-mortem documents